 The fin sternpost is a separate moulding which will eventually be bonded to the trailing edges of both the top and bottom halves of the fuselage.
-At this stage it will only be clecoed in place so that the tailwheel spring mounting pad can be installed.
+At this stage it will only be clecoed in place.

 Position the moulding so that its trailing edge lines up with the trailing edges of the fuselage bottom moulding.
 If the fuselage top and bottom halves do not match exactly at the trailing edge then they will need to be trimmed as appropriate to get a straight line from top to bottom.